 - An internal review for the legal department of a multinational carmaker into allegations set forth by anonymous whistleblowers concerning internal audit and compliance issues.

 - An internal review of a whistleblower allegation relating to tax reserves and other accounting issues at a major consumer products company.

 - An internal review for a special committee of a European-based telecommunications company into revenue recognition issues raised by its auditors under Section 10A.

 - An internal review under Section 10A for a large pharmaceutical company into a number of accounting issues raised in the press and related to the company’s restatement.

-- Large non-bank financial institution in connection with an SEC investigation relating to various accounting issues in its mortgage origination and servicing businesses.
+- A large non-bank financial institution in an SEC investigation relating to various accounting issues in its mortgage origination and servicing businesses.

 - KKR in its settlement with the SEC relating to the allocation of broken deal expenses between its investment funds.

-- JPMorgan Chase & Co. in DOJ and SEC settlements and state securities commissioner and other regulatory investigations relating to the issuance of RMBS securities.
+- JPMorgan Chase in SEC and other regulatory investigations relating to the issuance of RMBS securities.

-- Deutsche Telekom AG in connection with United States Department of Justice and SEC investigations relating to payments made by certain Eastern European subsidiaries.
+- Deutsche Telekom in United States Department of Justice and SEC investigations relating to payments made by its Hungarian subsidiary, Magyar Telekom.